 Non-regulatory measures can involve such techniques as land donation, tax incentives, and public education.
 Such approaches to protection require municipalities to develop strategies with local conservation groups and water suppliers, and to incorporate other key players within the region.
+These may include:

-- 1. Subdivision Regulations
+- 1. Subdivision Regulation Modifications

+- 2. Zoning Regulation Modifications

-- 2. Waste Water Management Program
+- 3. Waste Water Management Program

-- 3. Aquifer Protection Overlay District
+- 4. Aquifer Protection Overlay District